kaputnikGo/AudioDSP/README.md

 # AudioDSP
-Testing app for the use of "TarsosDSP":https://github.com/JorenSix/TarsosDSP
+Testing app for the use of https://github.com/JorenSix/TarsosDSP

 in recording near-ultra frequency sound waves (18.5kHz - 20kHz)
-part of ongoing research projects by "City Frequencies":http://cityfreqs.com.au/
+part of ongoing research projects by http://cityfreqs.com.au/

 	 * - vers.
 1.0